 My favorite mustard is Edmond Fallot.
 It comes in all sorts of unusual and delicious tastes and is more rounded than Maille.
 Founded in 1840, Fallot is still family owned and uses traditional methods to make its products.
 If you want to understand the secrets of mustard making, visit the mustard factory in Beaune for a tour.

 31 Rue du Faubourg Bretonnièr

 Food in Burgundy is taken seriously.
 You’ll find the following in many local restaurants, so give them a try.

-Boeuf Bourguignon is a rich slow-cooked beef stew braised in red wine (which should be Burgundy).
+Boeuf Bourguignon is a rich, slow-cooked beef stew braised in red wine (which should be a Burgundy wine).
 It’s got onions, carrots, garlic and a bouquet garni.
 It comes garnished with pearl onions, mushrooms and bacons.
 Great for a winter’s day.

-Coq au vin is a dish found all over France, but it’s best made in Burgundy from Bresse chicken and cooked in Burgundy wine, flamed with a splash of Burgundian marc.
+Coq au vin is a dish found all over France.
+It’s best made in Burgundy from Bresse chicken and cooked in Burgundy wine, then flamed with a splash of Burgundian marc.